rlink-rs/rlink-rs/README.md

 ## On Yarn

 ### update manager jar to hdfs
-upload `rlink-yarn-manager-0.2.1-jar-with-dependencies.jar` to hdfs
+upload `rlink-yarn-manager-{version}-jar-with-dependencies.jar` to hdfs

-eg: upload to `hdfs://nn/path/to/rlink-yarn-manager-0.2.1-jar-with-dependencies.jar`
+eg: upload to `hdfs://nn/path/to/rlink-yarn-manager-{version}-jar-with-dependencies.jar`

 ### update dashboard to hdfs
 upload `rlink-dashboard.zip` to hdfs